| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 these sterilization technologies have an appropriate niche depending

+on end use needs and regulatory pressures.
 The sleeping giants in the application of radiation technology

 are food irradiation and pasteurization, decontamination of waste water